Rapid stellar and binary population synthesis with COMPAS: methods paper II: Supernovae

 Based on the observed pulsar velocity distribution \citet{Willcox:2021} proposed that supernovae imparting very low natal kicks, which we associate with electron capture supernovae, only happen in significant numbers to progenitors that have been stripped of their hydrogen envelopes, in addition to being in the correct core mass range.
 We implemented this restriction in \COMPAS as a default.
 Users who do wish to allow hydrogen-rich progenitors to experience electron-capture supernovae can do so with the \texttt{-{}-allow-non-stripped-ECSN} option.

 We changed the default remnant mass and natal kick distribution to follow the stochastic recipes introduced by \citet{MandelMueller:2020}, retaining all of the previously existing options.
-The default neutron star natal kick multiplier was changed to 520 km s$^{-1}$ as calibrated against single-pulsar velocity observations \citep{Kapil:2022}, but can be adjusted with the \texttt{-{}-muller-mandel-kick-multiplier-NS} option.
+The default neutron star natal kick multiplier was changed to 520 km s$^{-1}$ as calibrated against single-pulsar velocity observations \citep{Kapil:2022}, but can be adjusted with the \texttt{-{}-muller-mandel-kick-multiplier-NS} option (there is a similar option for black hole natal kicks, \texttt{-{}-muller-mandel-kick-multiplier-BH}, where the default parameter value is 200 km s$^{-1}$).
+The spread in the kick distribution can be separately adjusted for neutron star and black hole natal kicks with the \texttt{-{}-muller-mandel-sigma-kick-NS} and \texttt{-{}-muller-mandel-sigma-kick-BH} options, respectively, both at $0.3$ by default.

+Following the observation of \citet{DisbergMandel:2025} that the \citet{Hobbs:2005} fit to single pulsar velocities misses a Jacobian in the calculation, we corrected the distribution width when the \optionname{MAXWELLIAN} prescription is used for the neutron star natal kick from 265 km s$^{-1}$ to 217 km s$^{-1}$.
+We also implemented the \optionname{LOGNORMAL} neutron star natal kick distribution proposed by \citet{DisbergMandel:2025}, Eq.~(5), selectable via the \texttt{-{}-kick-magnitude-distribution} option.

 We introduced a new remnant mass prescription for core-collapse supernovae, \optionname{FRYER2022}, which follows \citet{Fryer:2022}.
 This prescription has two new options: \texttt{-{}-fryer-22-fmix} and \texttt{-{}-fryer-22-mcrit}, which set the values of $f_\mathrm{mix}$ (default value 0.5) and $M_\mathrm{crit}$ (default value $5.75 M_\odot$) in Eq.~(5) of \citet{Fryer:2022}, respectively.